Torphedo/Shipbreaker-Cheats/README.md

 # Config Options

 A few features couldn't be changed during gameplay for various technical reasons.
 As a workaround, I used BBI's great config file system to add these to a config file.
-The mod currently uses `config.ini`in the game's root folder.
+The mod currently uses `mod_config.ini`in the game's root folder.
 Change options in this file, then boot/reboot the game to see changes.

 - GodMode: Disables O2 drain, prevents the Cutter from damaging themselves or their suit
 - TroutMode: Stops the Cutter from being pushed by rushing air during violent decompressions